Building: Muddox Building

 - Sexual Assault and Response Policy Statement

-The Public Safety Office employs student officers to escort students and staff members to and from campus parking lots, offices and residences.
-Student officers carry radios and maintain constant contact with patrol officers.
-To request an escort, call 916.739.7200 or contact the attendant on duty at the Law Library circulation desk.
+Public Safety Officers will provide an escort for students and staff members to and from campus parking lots, offices and on campus residences.
+To request a Safe Walk escort, call 916.739.7200 or contact the attendant on duty at the Law Library circulation desk.